umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Master-Template-The-Navigation-Menu.md

 ---
 ##Next - [Articles Parent and Article Items](Articles-Parent-and-Article-Items.md)
-How to have a parent page that lists and links to the child nodes automatically (e.g. Aricles home with infinite articles - useful for Blogs or News pages).
+How to have a parent page that lists and links to the child nodes automatically (e.g. Articles home with infinite articles - useful for Blogs or News pages).